News

 6/19/2025

 New synthesis article led by Bryn Durham and Winn Johnson (UNC-Wilmington) was published in Limnology & Oceanography Letters!
 We develop an ecological framework to categorize metabolites that shape key characteristics of marine ecosystems.
 We borrow familiar terms from the macroecology discipline that define important types of ecosystem species, and we adapt these species concepts to marine metabolites.
-Check it out here!
+Check out the paper!
 A rewarding collaborative project with many amazing researchers, stemming from labile DOM workshop orchestrated by NSF C-CoMP!

 Figure from Durham & Johnson et al. 2025 depicting microbial metabolites (a,b) and their ecological categorization as dominant, keystone, and indicator metabolites (c,d).